loda-lang/loda-programs/programs/oeis/list4.md

 * [A244310](http://oeis.org/A244310) ([L06 program](244/A244310.asm)): a(n) = L(n)^3 - L(n)^2, where L(n) is the n-th Lucas number (A000032).
 * [A244317](http://oeis.org/A244317) ([L14 program](244/A244317.asm)): n occurs A014138(n) times.
 * [A244328](http://oeis.org/A244328) ([L06 program](244/A244328.asm)): a(1) = a(2) = 0; for n >= 3: a(n) = floor((n*(n+1)/2) / antisigma(n)) = floor(A000217(n) / A024816(n)).
-* [A244331](http://oeis.org/A244331) ([L12 program](244/A244331.asm)): Number of binary digits in the high-water marks of the terms of the continued fraction of the base 2 Champernowne constant.
+* [A244331](http://oeis.org/A244331) ([L12 program](244/A244331.asm)): Number of binary digits in the high-water marks of the terms of the continued fraction of the base-2 Champernowne constant.
 * [A244413](http://oeis.org/A244413) ([L05 program](244/A244413.asm)): Exponent of highest power of 8 dividing n.
 * [A244414](http://oeis.org/A244414) ([L05 program](244/A244414.asm)): Remove highest power of 6 from n.
 * [A244415](http://oeis.org/A244415) ([L06 program](244/A244415.asm)): Exponent of 4 appearing in the 4-adic value of 1/n, n >= 1, given in A240226(n).